fscorrupt/awesome-stars/README.md

 ## Python

+- [baxtree/subaligner](https://github.com/baxtree/subaligner) - Automatically synchronize and translate subtitles, or create new ones by transcribing, using pre-trained DNNs, Forced Alignments and Transformers. https://subaligner.readthedocs.io/
+- [eggplants/subt](https://github.com/eggplants/subt) - Translate a subtitle file
+- [ThioJoe/Auto-Synced-Translated-Dubs](https://github.com/ThioJoe/Auto-Synced-Translated-Dubs) - Automatically translates the text of a video based on a subtitle file, and then uses AI voice services to create a new dubbed & translated audio track where the speech is synced using the subtitle's t
+- [mxte/comick.io-image-scraper](https://github.com/mxte/comick.io-image-scraper) - comick.io image scraper, scrape images automatically from comick with given url for a comick
 - [mrusse/soularr](https://github.com/mrusse/soularr) - A Python script that connects Lidarr with Soulseek!
 - [DrewThomasson/ebook2audiobook](https://github.com/DrewThomasson/ebook2audiobook) - Convert ebooks to audiobooks with chapters and metadata using dynamic AI models and voice cloning.
 Supports 1,107+ languages!
 - [Nezreka/Spotify-Plex-Playlist-Sync](https://github.com/Nezreka/Spotify-Plex-Playlist-Sync) - Sync playlist from spotify to your plex server.